Whether you’re looking for free events in Chicago or just

 , a creative epicenter with free art exhibits, concerts,

 guided tours and more.
-Here are 7 must-sees to get you started.
+Here are 7 free must-sees and dos to get you started at the Chicago Cultural Center.

 1. Go on a guided